Guang gun: Abnormal sex ratios

 Without human interference, sex ratios at birth (number of male births to number of female births) across the world are generally consistent.
 With the introduction of ultrasound technology in the 1980s and the access of sex-selective abortions, male births have been seen to exceed female births in multiple countries in which the tradition of partiality to a son is still prevalent.

 Abnormal sex ratios can be broken down into two categories; sex ratio at birth (number of male births for every 100 female births) and sex ratio in population (number of males for every 100 females in the population).
 The Sex Ratio at birth can, oftentimes, be inaccurate as it is difficult to acquire information for the correct number of unwanted, abandoned or unrecorded births.
 In China, the Sex Ratio at birth is inaccurate as some newborns go unrecorded if and when parents violate the one or two-child policy of the government.
-Although the male ratio at birth is recorded to be higher than that of the female, the female ratio in some populations are recorded to be higher; it is commonly accepted that men have a greater chance at resisting disease and have a longer lifespan.
+Although the male ratio at birth is recorded to be higher than that of the female, the female ratio in some populations are recorded to be higher; it is commonly accepted that women have a greater chance at resisting disease and have a longer lifespan.

-The preferential treatment of sons and mistreatment of daughters is summarized by Therese Hesketh and Xing Zhu Wei: "son preference is manifest prenatally, through sex determination and sex- selective abortion, and postnatally through neglect and abandonment of female children, which leads to higher female mortality”.
+The preferential treatment of sons and mistreatment of daughters is summarized by Therese Hesketh and Xing Zhu Wei: "son preference is manifest prenatally, through sex determination and sex- selective abortion, and postnatally through neglect and abandonment of female children, which leads to higher female mortality".
 The high number of males over females in a society not only poses to be a problem, as many individuals are left single and unwed, rather a review written in Trends notes that the more men there are in a society, the more violent the society becomes.
 This review argues that men are generally more prone to violence.
 Thus, places in which males are in abundance causes these single and desperate bachelors to compete against one another to find potential suitors, "leading to the prediction that the sex in abundance competes more intensely for mating opportunities than does the rarer sex".

 Consequently, this violence causes more harm to the limited number of women than to the men themselves, as during the 1980s, researches linked the large amounts of violence within certain Asian communities to the abnormally male-elevated Sex Ratios in these countries.
 Research showed that several Indian states and districts, in which there was a largely male-biased Sex Ratio, the murder rates were perceived to be especially high.
 A paper published in PNAS notes that "when single young men congregate, the potential for more organized aggression is likely to increase substantially."
 Consequently, many women and female children have gone missing as a result of femicide.